Stem Cell Biology

 We need better treatment for white matter disorders (WMDs).
 We currently focus on Vanishing White Matter Disease (VWM), a progressive autosomal recessive leukodystrophy which leads to early death.
 The main clinical features are cerebellar ataxia, spasticity and occasional seizures.
 We are currently exploring iPSC-derived glia replacement and microenviromental-targeting strategies.
 Our mission is to translate our experimental studies towards neural replacement therapies for VWM and other childhood WMD.

-Leferink P*, Dooves S*, Hillen A*, Watanabe K, Jacobs G, Gasparotto L, Cornelissen-Steijger P, Van der Knaap MS, Heine VM.
-Human and mouse iPSC-derived astrocyte subtypes reveal vulnerability in Vanishing White Matter. bioRxiv 523233, Jan 2019
+Leferink P*, Dooves S*, Hillen AEJ*, Watanabe K, Jacobs G, Gasparotto L, Cornelissen-Steijger P, Van der Knaap MS, Heine VM.
+Astrocyte subtype vulnerability in stem cell models of Vanishing White Matter.
+Ann Neurol, 2019

-Dooves S, Leferink PS, Krabbenborg S, Breeuwsma N, Bots S, Hillen A, Jacobs G, Van der Knaap MS, Heine VM.
+Dooves S, Leferink PS, Krabbenborg S, Breeuwsma N, Bots S, Hillen AEJ, Jacobs G, Van der Knaap MS, Heine VM.
 Cell replacement therapy improves pathological hallmarks in a mouse model of leukodystrophy Vanishing White Matter.
-Stem Cell Reports.
-2019, in press.
+Stem Cell Reports, 2019.

 Nadadhur AG, Alsaqati M, Gasparotto L, Cornelissen-Steijger P, van Hugte E, Dooves S, Harwood AJ, Heine VM.
 Neuron-Glia Interactions Increase Neuronal Phenotypes in Tuberous Sclerosis Complex Patient iPSC-Derived Models.
 Stem Cell Reports.
 2019 Jan 8;12(1):42-56.